MicrosoftDocs/visualstudio-docs/docs/version-control/git-manage-repository.md

 :::image type="content" source="media/vs-2022/git-changes-amend-commit.png" alt-text="Screenshot of amending code changes by using the Git Changes window." lightbox="media/vs-2022/git-changes-amend-commit.png":::

-To learn more about amending, see [Git Tools - Rewriting History](https://git-scm.com/book/en/v2/Git-Tools-Rewriting-History) on the Git website.
+To learn more about amending, including how to change commit messages other than the most recent one, see [Git Tools - Rewriting History](https://git-scm.com/book/en/v2/Git-Tools-Rewriting-History) on the Git website.

 ## Merge commits (squash)